mantrajsframework/mantrad/docs/14-component-access-conditions.md

 You can define an access condition without registering it with its *hook*.

-Mantra will look for access conditions within named as "accesscondistion.componanename.js" inside the /controllers folder of the component.
+Mantra will look for access conditions within named as "accesscondistion.componanename.js" inside the "/controllers" folder of the component.

-Those files, are expected to contain the following properties:
+That module, is expected to contain the following properties:

 * "<access condition name>": this property is the name of the access condition and it implements de handler.
 * "<access condition name>.oncancel": optional handler to be called when the access condition returns false.

-Here's an example defining two access conditions with names "isuserdev" and "checkcurrentuserisowner":
+Here's an example defining two access conditions with names "isuserdev" and "checkcurrentuserisowner", considering a component called "admin":

 ```js
 module.exports = {